thescientist13/build-profiler-webpack-plugin/README.md

-# webpack-build-analyzer
+# webpack-build-profile

 ## Overview
-A Webpack Plugin for getting useful statistics and analysis of your build, with threshold and failure options.
+A Webpack plugin for getting useful statistics and analysis of your build, with threshold and failure options.